willowservicing/willow-bingo/README.md

 * The project supports Typescript but you can use Javascript if you would like.

 ## Running it
+First clone the project and install the dependencies with `npm install`.

+Then you can run the project with these commands:
 * `npm start` runs the bingo file (`bingo.ts`)
 * `npm test` runs the test file (`bingo.test.ts`) to find out if your answer is correct.